eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

         "identity": "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0"
     }

-When this aggregated object is evaluated against the subscriptions stored in database, then it fulfills our subscription criteria.
-It can be seen that both conditions of the first requirement are satisfied by the aggregated object.
+When this aggregated object is evaluated against the subscriptions stored in the database, then it fulfills our subscription criteria.
+It can be seen that both conditions of the first requirement are satisfied by this aggregated object.
 More specifically, in the first condition, JMESPath rule is looking for:

     identity=='pkg:maven/com.mycompany.myproduct/sub-system@1.1.0'